• Skip to primary navigation

 If you received a tax refund from Uncle Sam this year, you shouldn't celebrate just yet.
 Aside from the fact that it was your money to begin with (not a friendly gift from the government), you may have some adjusting to do before next tax season rolls around.

-In 2022, the average tax refund payment was more than $3,039 according to the IRS.
+Last year in 2025, the average tax refund payment was more than $3,052 according to the IRS.
 If you are one of those people who received a tax refund this year, before you squander your tax refund on a vacation or another big ticket item, first consider a few ways you can make that money work for you.

 Here are several suggestions for what to do with you tax refund: